EuroLinux/eurolinux-migration-scripts/README.md

 ## Switch from an Enterprise Linux system to EuroLinux Desktop

-This script will automatically switch an Enterprise Linux system to EuroLinux Desktop
+This script will automatically switch EuroLinux 9 Server system to EuroLinux Desktop

 ## Support

 The following distributions are supported on the `x86_64` architecture:

-- AlmaLinux 9
 - EuroLinux 9
-- Oracle Linux 9
-- Red Hat Enterprise Linux 9
-- Rocky Linux 9

 ## Usage